-So, before you even arrive, you decide what you’re comfortable with in regards to the scale.
+So, before you even arrive, you decide what you’re comfortable with regarding the scale.

 During prenatal visits, being weighed is beneficial, so your provider can address any medical concerns if rapid weight loss or weight gain occurs.
 With that said, you still have options and can set boundaries.

 You can request that your weight isn’t said out loud.
-Some people prefer to stand on the scale backward so they can’t see the number.
-Others weigh themselves in the comfort of their own home and give the number to their care provider.
+Some people prefer to stand on the scale backward, so they can’t see the number.
+Others weigh themselves in their own home and give the number to their care provider.

 That last tip, or even refusing to be weighed, can be met with pushback from your provider.
-It’s good to listen to why they are making the recommendation to be weighed in their office should that come up.
+It’s good to listen to why they recommend being weighed in their office should that come up.

-Ultimately, you get to decide what you are or aren’t comfortable doing during care provider visits.
+Ultimately, you can decide what you are or aren’t comfortable doing during care provider visits.

-Sometimes just knowing that you have options, and have the right to say NO can be a big relief.
+Sometimes just knowing that you have options and the right to say NO can be a relief.

 Learning how to set healthy boundaries in advance is a big part of planning ahead.

-You can also prepare by building some time into your schedule so you can arrive a little early.
+You can also prepare by adding time to your schedule to arrive a little early.
 This can help to reduce the stress that often occurs when you’re running late.

 Consider bringing something with you, like a stress ball or essential oils, that helps you to relax.

 Music can also be a welcome distraction in the waiting room or during a medical procedure.
-If you’d like, bring some earbuds and listen to music that lifts your spirits or tune in to an episode of the Plus Mommy Podcast.
+If you’d like, bring earbuds and listen to music that lifts your spirits, or tune in to an episode of the Plus Mommy Podcast.

-Please know, if you really want someone with you, you can bring along a support person via video on your phone.
+Please know if you really want someone with you but they can't come in person, you still have options.
+You can bring a support person via video on your phone.
 Plan to have that person on standby for your call.
 Maybe you won’t feel the need to call them, but they could be there for you just in case.

-For even more tips around anxiety when you’re pregnant, read our article How To Reduce Anxiety During Pregnancy – 7 Helpful Tips.
+For even more tips about anxiety when pregnant, read our article How To Reduce Anxiety During Pregnancy – 7 Helpful Tips.

 2. Write Down Questions In Advance

-You might have a fantastic memory most of the time, but when you’re in a vulnerable situation, it’s easy to forget the things that were important for you to ask.
+You might have a fantastic memory most of the time, but when you’re in a vulnerable situation, it’s easy to forget the important things to ask.

 Take a notebook with you or use your notes app on your phone – whatever works!